sat20-labs/btc-connect/doc.md

 - **`BtcConnectorId`**: Represents the identifier for a specific wallet connector.
 Common connector IDs include `"sat20"`, `"unisat"` and `"okx"`, which are used to specify the underlying service or platform for wallet operations.

 - **`BtcWalletNetwork`**: Specifies the blockchain network type the wallet operates on.
-Possible values include `"livenet"` for the main network where real transactions occur, and `"testnet"` for a sandbox environment used for testing purposes.
+Possible values include `"mainnet"` for the main network where real transactions occur, and `"testnet"` for a sandbox environment used for testing purposes.

 ### BtcWalletConnect Detailed Documentation